andrewyur/shared-clipboard/README.md

 Fully cross platform clipboard manager with support for images, text, and file paths.

 Support for sharing clipboard contents accross local networks (eventually)

+## Roadmap

+- Fix macos bugs
+- hash clipboard contents to tell if they are duplicates
+- Fix windows bugs
+- zeroconf & clipboard sharing
+- X11 and Wayland support